• Skip to primary navigation

 I see it and hear it breathing.
 Can you?

-Filed Under: Business Plans Tagged With: carrot, network marketing, retail customers, sleeping elephant, stick
+Filed Under: Business Plans, Customers Tagged With: carrot, network marketing, retail customers, sleeping elephant, stick

 About Jay Leisner